upeee/GOO-GAZE2021/gazefollowing/README.md

     * Select by setting --baseline='recasens'
 2. Dongze Lian, Zehao Yu, Shenghua Gao. **"Believe It or Not, We Know What You Are Looking at!"**
     * Select by setting --baseline='gazenet'
+3. Gazemask (ours) method can be enabled, keep in mind this does not include IPL or ADR as of this version.
+    * Select by setting the flag --gazemask

 ## Usage
 Training on GOOSynth: